West Mesquite High School: Football

-2008: West ended the year with a 6-5, 5-1 record and qualified for post season play.
+2008: West ended the year with a 6–5, 5–1 record and qualified for post season play.
 Bi District: Waxahachie beat West in the first round of the playoffs.

-2010: West ended the regular season 8-2, 6-2 district, losing to Lancaster and Forney in district 15-4A.
-West ended the season with an average score of over 40 points per game, the lowest overall 21-42 loss against Lancaster, and the highest being 63-56 win against Waxahachie.
+2010: West ended the regular season 8–2, 6-2 district, losing to Lancaster and Forney in district 15-4A.
+West ended the season with an average score of over 40 points per game, the lowest overall 21–42 loss against Lancaster, and the highest being 63–56 win against Waxahachie.
 BiDistrict: West Mesquite 48, Pflugerville Hendrickson 39.
 West advanced past the first round for the first time since 2007.
 Area: West Mesquite 55, Sherman 34.
 Regional Semi-Finals: West Mesquite 30, Wylie 38.

+2024: West Mesquite went undefeated in the regular season going into the playoffs 10-0.
+They passed the first round by beating McKinney North 28-14.
+They fell short during the second game and lost to Midlothian 45-21 ending their playoff season.